PascalPares/webassembly/index.md

   numbers[i] = i;
 }
 ```
-As example of the use of the memory buffer we have just allocated, we are using the *sum* WebAssembly module which interface is in C programming language:
+As a use case of the memory buffer we have just allocated, we call the *sum* WebAssembly module which interface is in C programming language:
 ```c
 extern int mem[]; // imported memory buffer int sum (int len); // sum the "len" integers stored in mem and return the result
 ```
 We transmit this buffer to the WebAssembly Module at instantiation time.
 Here we suppose that the expected memory name is *mem* and is imported via the *env* key.
-Then we call the sum functions with the number of numbers to sum:
+Then we call the *sum* functions with the size of the array to sum:
 ```javascript
 let run = async () => {
     try {